-Area a of concern What have you tried?

-Cog nition and Learning Difficulties

-• Motivation Confidence

-• Understanding Retaining and processing information

-• Organisation Working independently Contributing to discussions

-• Focus and Concentration Completing work

-Con munication and Interaction Needs

-• • • inter Following instructions Concentration Understanding what is expected Cultural/language misunderstandings Difficulty communicating with others Social action Difficulty understanding figurative language

-Soci al, Emotional and / or Mental Health Needs

-• Confidence and self-esteem Emotions
+1 Area of concern What have you tried?
+Cognition and Learning Difficulties Motivation Confidence Understanding Retaining and processing information Organisation Working independently Contributing to discussions Focus and Concentration Completing work Communication and Interaction Needs Following instructions Concentration Understanding what is expected Cultural/language misunderstandings Difficulty communicating with others Social interaction Difficulty understanding figurative language Social, Emotional and / or Mental Health Needs Confidence and self-esteem Emotions Withdrawn Friendships Social skills Home life Engagement Relationships with adults Participation and Distraction Frustrated Resilience Anxiety and worry

-• Withdrawn

-• Friendships

-• Social skills

-• Home life

-• Engagement

-• Relationships with adults

-• Participation and Distraction Frustrated

-• Resilience

-• Anxiety and worry

-Sen sory and/or Physical Needs
+Sensory and/or Physical Needs

-• Hearing
+Hearing

-• Visual
+Visual

-• Sensory
+Sensory

-Physical
+• Physical

+• (other)

 (other)

-- (other)

 Welfare (please circle):

-- Pupil Premium (PP)
+Pupil Premium (PP)

-- English as an Additional Language (EAL)
+English as an Additional Language (E ΣΔΙ \

-- Early Help (EH) Child In Need (CIN)
+Early Help (EH) .n.L)

+Child In Need (CIN)

-- Child Protection (CP)
+Child Protection (CP)

-- Looked After Child (LAC)
+Looked After Child (LAC)

 Pupil's strengths:

 What changes do you want to see?
-What support would you like?
+What su upport would you like?

 Additional comments:

+radicondi comments.

-Please attached any supporting information e.g. photocopies of work, communication from parents
+Please attached any supporting information e.g. photocopies of work, communication from parents.

 Has this referral been discussed with the student?
-Y/M --
+Y/N